kthobert/2020-06-16-Kasey/README.md

 - `git status`: tells you what is going on
 - `git add [file name]`: puts the files that you want to take a snapshot of into a staging area
 - `git commit`: makes the snapshot of what is in the staging area
+- `git log`: shows a log of commits
+	- `git log --oneline`: shows a shorter oneline version of git log